pingcap/docs-cn/tidb-lightning/tidb-lightning-backends.md

 To deploy TiDB Lightning in the Local-backend mode, see [TiDB Lightning Deployment](/tidb-lightning/deploy-tidb-lightning.md).

 ## TiDB Lightning TiDB-backend

+> **Note:**
+>
+> Since TiDB v4.0, PingCAP no longer maintains the [Loader](https://docs.pingcap.com/tidb/v4.0/loader-overview) tool.
+Since v5.0, the Loader documentation is no longer available.
+Loader's functionality has been completely replaced by the TiDB-backend of TiDB Lightning, so it is highly recommended to switch to TiDB Lightning.

 ### Deployment for TiDB-backend